In Situ Training of Implicit Neural Compressors for Scientific Simulations via Sketch-Based Regularization

 \Cref{fig:perf-v-sketch} explores the impact of sketch size on reconstruction performance via five linearly spaced sample factors in \([0.001,0.01]\) and \([0.0055,0145]\) for FJLT and subsample sketching, respectively, on the Neuron dataset.
 In both RFE and PSNR metrics, FJLT performance improves consistently alongside the sample factor until reaching approximate offline values.
 As for subsampling, performance also increases with the sample factor, but we observe significantly more instability.
 In our experience, for larger sample factors, FJLT and subsample sketching lead to similar performance, but one may be ultimately limited in their choice by the amount of offline storage.

 One may ask whether the inclusion of the hypernetwork in our overall INC architecture, shown in \cref{fig:network}, is necessary?
 Indeed, sketching as a regularization is just as applicable to a time-dependent INR, which we have found to be just as expressive in the offline setting (see \cref{fig:inr-offline}).
 To probe this question, \Cref{tab:inr-comparison} presents comparison results on the Ignition dataset in the \textit{in situ} regime with and without a hypernetwork.
-In the latter case, the hypernetwork branch seen in \cref{fig:full-network} is simply eliminated.
-We include results for both our subsample and FJLT sketching options.
-Eliminating the hypernetwork results in fewer parameters, so the ``Hypernet + INR'' model is appropriately downsized to ensure approximately the same compression rate.
+In the latter case, the hypernetwork branch seen in \cref{fig:full-network} is simply eliminated. \revb{Removing the hypernetwork results in fewer total parameters, so the ``INR'' models are appropriately upsized via an additional SIREN block and larger linear layer widths to ensure approximately the same compression rate.} We include results for both our subsample and FJLT sketching options.
 We observe that the addition of a hypernetwork significantly increases performance regardless of the sketch.